bobuk/ubase/README.md

 2011
  ```

- If you don't like the way I use async generators feel free to convert it to `list` or use them as normal generators with awesome [aioitertools](https://github.com/omnilib/aioitertools) module.
+ If you don't like how I use async generators, feel free to convert it to `list` or use them as regular generators with awesome [aioitertools](https://github.com/omnilib/aioitertools) module.

- `uBase.select` is a special way to select only records with features set to some special value.
-For example if you have records where 'unread=True' for messages which is not readed by user.
+ `uBase.select` is a special way to select only records with features set to some specific value.
+For example, if you have records where 'unread=True' for messages are not readed by the user.

-**Note:** all the examples should be tested with ipython, because it's a way easier to use async/await syntax with it.
+**Note:** all the examples should be tested with ipython, because it's easier to use async/await syntax with it.
 If you want to use it as a script, see the example below:

 ## Script example

-For more examples check out tests code at `tests/` folder
+For more examples, check out tests code at `tests/` folder

 ```python
 import asyncio